Last updated on December 2nd, 2023.

 Guide your students through this step by naming a series of things from nature and life and having them visualize them, being aware of their emotions, memories and imagination.
 There are many things to choose from.
 Obviously, the items should be calming, such as a desert sunset, a purring cat, a loving embrace, etc.

-6. Repeating the affirmation.
+6. Repeat the affirmation

 Ask your students to repeat the Sankalpa stage.
 Direct them to repeat their affirmation three times silently to themselves.
 It will remind them of their intention, allowing that intention to enter their subconscious mind and sparking them to successfully manifest that intention.

-7. Re-entering the real world.
+7. Re-enter the real world

 Invite your students to slowly become aware.
 Have them keep their eyes closed and listen to their breath, feel their body and recognize where they are.
 Guide them through awakening their limbs, first by slowly wiggling their fingers and toes and then by moving their wrists and ankles, and so on.
 Invite your students to take a full-body stretch if they’d like.